-Performance during the reporting period No shorebird was identified during this reporting period.
+No shorebird was identified during this reporting period.
 However, SICTL continues to monitor the site for migratory shorebirds as a result of two nesting pairs of Pied Oystercatchers identified on the terminal in August 2019.
 Both pairs were observed at the undeveloped areas within the terminal.

-Number of foxes sighted on the terminal remains low.
-However, if the occurrence of feral foxes increase, SICTL will consider fox baiting at the terminal.
-Implemented / proposed management actions.
+No foxes were sighted on the terminal this reporting period, however if the occurrence of feral foxes increase, SICTL will consider fox baiting at the terminal.

 SICTL to continue monitoring of shorebird nesting areas and chicks beyond this period.
 In the event of any nesting activity, the business will implement controls to isolate the nesting area and communicate information to staff and contractors.

-6.9 Action Plans for the Next Reporting Period
+6.9 Action Plans from Previous Reporting Period - Completed